WEC-Sim/WEC-Sim/doc/README.md

+# WEC-Sim Documentation
+The documentation can be viewed on http://wec-sim.github.io/WEC-Sim/.

-# WEC-Sim 'doc' Folder Contents
+# 'doc' Folder Contents
-* **WEC-Sim-doc:** WEC-Sim documentation.
-Open ./WEC-Sim-doc/html/index.html to view the documentation in a web browser.
-The documentation is also available on http://wec-sim.github.io/WEC-Sim/.
+* **WEC-Sim-doc:** Documentation source code
 * **publications:** Peer-reviewed publications on the WEC-Sim project
 * **tutorials:** Contains a video tutorial on how to setup the RM3 simulation in WEC-Sim-1.0.
 Note that this video is not completely consistent with WEC-Sim-1.1.
 * **source:** Documentaion source files

 # Developer Information
-## Compile Documentation
-* Type 'make  html' in the documentation folder to compile the documentation
-* Sphinx must be installed to compile the documentation and the following sphinx packages must be installed using the pip commands provided below:
+Documentation can be modified by editing the code in the WEC-Sim-doc folder.
+To recompile the documentation run 'make  html' in the documentation folder.
+Sphinx must be installed to compile the documentation and the following sphinx packages must be installed using the pip commands provided below:
   * pip install sphinx_rtd_theme
   * pip install sphinxcontrib-bibtex